fiskaltrust/release-notes/portal/portal-sprint-103.md

 In the next weeks we will focus on improving the Knowledge base experience in portal.

 ## Feedback
 We would love to hear what you think about these improvements and fixes.
-To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).
+To get in touch, please reach out to [feedback+portal@fiskaltrust.cloud](mailto:feedback+portal@fiskaltrust.cloud).